 Each exam will consist of four questions, with full marks for four correct answers.

-Each assignment will consist of a data analysis problem that needs to be tackled using the Python programming language, and submitted (by email to both lecturers) as a PDF document.
+Each assignment will consist of a data analysis problem that needs to be tackled using the Python programming language or the R programming environment, and submitted (by email to both lecturers) as a PDF document.

 Emil's Lecture NotesThese will be posted here.